yamin02/amazon-clone/README.md

 9. Product UI

+10. connected to mongodb in backend

 #this Commit :
-10 . connected to mongodb in backend
+11. SIGNIN UI
+12.  new pm pack : jsonwebtoken ( helps to generate a token ) , express-async-handler( handles all async function in express )
+12. SignIn feature
+13. Make header Independent